-(FDA) threshold limit of 2 $\mu$ g/g in fish fillet was used for PCB advisories; then for many years in Tennessee, an approximate range of 0.8 to 1 $\mu$ g/g was used, depending on the data available and factors such as the fish species and size.
+Therefore, in Tennessee and in many other states, assessments of impairment for water body segments, as well as public fishing advisories for PCBs, are based on fish tissue concentrations.
+Historically, the US Food and Drug Administration (FDA) threshold limit of 2 $\mu$ g/g in fish fillet was used for PCB advisories; then for many years in Tennessee, an approximate range of 0.8 to 1 $\mu$ g/g was used, depending on the data available and factors such as the fish species and size.
 The remediation goal for fish fillet at the ETTP K-1007-P1 Pond is 1 $\mu$ g/g.
-Most recently, the water quality criterion that has been used by TDEC to calculate the fish tissue concentration triggering a determination of impairment and a TMDL, and this concentration is 0.02 $\mu$ g/g in fish fillet (TDEC 2010a, 2010b, 2010c).
+Most recently, the water quality criterion that has been used by TDEC to calculate the fish tissue concentration triggering a determination of impairment and a TMDL, and this concentration is 0.02 $\mu$ g/g in fish fillet.
 The fish PCB concentrations at and near ETTP are well above this most conservative concentration.

-BMAP = Biological Monitoring and Abatement Program

-SD = storm drain/storm water outfall
+Acronyms: BMAP = Biological Monitoring and Abatement Program MIK = Mitchell Branch kilometer SD = storm drain/storm water outfall